sonalsingh3498/task-management-frontend/README.md

 - Database: MongoDB

 ## Getting Started
-1.update SERVER_IP value in /src/common/config.js
+1.Update SERVER_IP value in /src/common/config.js,
-To get IP value type ipconfig in cmd and find IPv4 Address update its value in SERVER_IP
+to get IP value type _ipconfig_ in command prompt and find IPv4 Address update its value in SERVER_IP

 2.Start the Android emulator from Android Studio by going to Tools > AVD Manager, then selecting and starting your preferred AVD.